Inter-service communication rarely fails on the happy path. It fails in timeouts, retries, and assumptions each side forgot to make explicit.

 | gRPC sync | 8-30 ms (p95) | 6k-15k req/s per node | Internal low-latency RPC, streaming | Needs IDL governance/tooling and HTTP/2 readiness. |

-| GraphQL (BFF/Gateway) | 25-90 ms (p95) | 1k-5k req/s on gateway | UI aggregation, product-driven contracts | Resolver fan-out, harder profiling and caching. |
+| GraphQL (BFF/Gateway) | 25-90 ms (p95) | 1k-5k req/s on the gateway | UI aggregation, product-driven contracts | Resolver fan-out, harder profiling and caching. |

-| Queue-based async | 40 ms - 2 s | 10k-120k msg/s | Background commands, smoothing traffic spikes | Eventual consistency and queue operations overhead. |
+| Queue-based async | 40 ms - 2 s | 10k-120k msg/s | Background commands, smoothing traffic spikes | Eventual consistency and a separate operational loop for queues. |

 | Pub/Sub events | 20-300 ms | 50k-500k msg/s (cluster) | Domain events with multiple independent subscribers | Harder ordering/duplication control and contract evolution. |